UDO Text Amendment Process

 The Planning Department accepts applications to change the UDO:

-- The Planning Department encourages a pre-submittal meeting to discuss the proposed changes and to provide feedback regarding a potential application, including whether the proposed change is needed or if a similar change is already in process.
+- The Planning Department requires a pre-submittal meeting to discuss the proposed changes and to provide feedback regarding a potential application, including whether the proposed change is needed or if a similar change is already in process.

 - An applicant must complete an official application (PDF) and must pay the associated application fee to submit a request.